-Joel Palmer and his son-in-law, Andrew Smith, founded Dayton in 1850.
-They conceived the town as a point of transshipment for agricultural products produced in the fertile Yamhill Valley and then sold to the world beyond; principally Californian and Canadian gold miners.
-By 1900, however, river flooding, railroads and finally the age of the automobile left Dayton as a good place to live, but without a viable commercial role.
+Joel Palmer and his son-in-law, Andrew Smith, founded Dayton in 1850, for the processing and transshipment of agricultural products grown in the Yamhill Valley and then sold to the rest of the world which, at that time, included Californian and Fraser Canyon gold miners.
+By 1900, however, river flooding, then railroads, and finally the age of the automobile left Dayton as a good place to live, but without a viable commercial role.
 Now, in 2012, Dayton's citizens have redefined their small town to prosper in the 21st Century.
 The four roles described below are designed to support each other and revitalize future Dayton as a unique community within Yamhill County.

-Capture the wealth coming A REGIONAL A GOOD to or passing through the FOOD & WINE PLACE TO Dayton area by becoming TOURISM RAISEA an attractive and charming Attract wealth to Dayton by CENTER FAMILY AND community showcasing becoming a quiet, safe and TO RETIRE historic character and sophisticated community, locally produced gourmet in which to raise a family or food and wines. retire to.
-Provide Dayton with a Capitalize on Oregon's population base/market "green" image by making that sustains its services Dayton a center of vear round. sustainable agriculture and AN energy production.
-EDUCATION CENTER AGRICULTURE AND ENERGY
+Capture the wealth coming to or passing through the Dayton area by becoming an attractive and charming community showcasing historic character and locally produced gourmet food and wines.

+Capitalize on Oregon's "green" image by making Dayton a center of sustainable agriculture and energy production.